Inexpensive pork sirloin tip roast gets tender and delicious when it's cooked in the slow cooker with balsamic vinegar, rosemary, and red onions.

 Trim visible fat from the pork sirloin tip roast.
 (There will not be much fat.)
 Use a spice grinder or mortar and pestle to grind together the spices; then rub the meat all over with the spice mix, using it all.
 Heat the oil in a large frying pan over medium-high heat and brown the pork roast well on all sides.
 (This will take 8-10 minutes; don't rush the browning step.)
 Put the browned roast in the slow cooker.

 Add the beef stock to the frying pan, turn the heat to high, and simmer until the stock is reduced by half, scraping any browned bits from the bottom.
-When it's reduced to 1/2 cup, strain the mixture, put it back in the frying pan, add the balsamic vinegar and cook about 5 minutes more.
+When it's reduced to 1/2 cup, strain the mixture, put it back in the frying pan, add the balsamic vinegar, reduce heat to medium, and cook about 5 minutes more.
 Pour the liquid over the meat and cook on high for about 2 hours (or on low for 4-5 hours.)

 When the meat has cooked on high for about 2 hours (or on low for 4-5 hours), peel the red onions, cut into thick slices, and separate them into rings.
 You can either remove the roast and put the onions in the bottom (for more well-done and more vinegar-flavored onions or turn the meat over and pile the onions around it (for less well done and less vinegar-flavored onions.)

 Turn slow cooker to high if you had been cooking on low and cook with the onions added for about 60-90 minutes more.
 Taste the sauce and see if you'd like it a little more concentrated, and if so, remove the meat, pour the sauce into a pan, and simmer for about 20 minutes on medium-high heat (or until it is as concentrated as you'd like it.)
 I turned off the slow cooker but put the roast back inside it to stay warm while I reduced the liquid.